 Go to "UWC website" Click on on-line services Select student portal

 Select student access

 Enter your student number and ID/passport number Access the ‘workshops’ option.

-Remember: your Academic Handbook and the Academic Literacy Resources on the USB flash drive will also assist you in gaining these skills!
+Remember: your Academic Handbook and the Academic Literacy Resources on the iKamva online learning site will also assist you in gaining these skills!